 Let your tour guides and staff take over your social media channels and create regular engaging content for your tour or activity company.

-Constantly generating content for to reach your social media marketing goals can be endless and daunting.
+Constantly generating travel social media content for to reach your goals can be endless and daunting.
 What are your customers and followers even interested in?
 And do you have time to always think ahead and plan for more-than-daily updates and posts?
 Many tour owners and operators feel lost in developing and maintaining a social media strategy, but some seem to really have it figured out.

 Your tour and activity staff are probably already using social media every day, and yes, even while working.
 But studies show that staying connected on social media at work doesn’t take away from their performance, and can often enhance it.

 For companies that give tours and take customers on activities, there is a constant source of interesting content already being generated and you just need to learn how to harness it.

 Some of the most effective Facebook pages (and Twitter, Instagram, Google+, Pinterest feeds) deliver more than company updates and the odd piece of interesting content, they deliver an experience as a part of their social media marketing strategy.

 That may sound abstract and difficult, but it really isn’t.
 Most of us, including your staff, are already participating in tourism influencer marketing by sharing knowledge and experiences on social media.
 This is human nature and we live in an era where the tools to share with the whole world in an instant are constantly at our fingertips.

 Have your staff capture moments right on their phones while directing their tour groups and upload them to social media (or provide them with shared tablets for this purpose).
 The possibilities of the types of moments they can capture are endless: